vedas-dixit/Calcifer/README.md

 ## The fire theme

-The retro macOS aesthetic wasn't an accident.
-I wanted something that felt like an old terminal — like you're running a command that actually *does* something.
+The retro macOS aesthetic wasn't an accident: vedasdixit.engineer.
+Idk why I love the old terminal,  like you're running a command that actually *does* something.
 The fire is Calcifer from Howl's Moving Castle.
-A small spirit doing serious work, burning hot so the castle can move.
+A small spirit doing work, burning hot so the castle can move or idk what but I love studio ghibli movies!

-That felt right.

 ---